 Hello there.
 You, with the giddy but somewhat tense smile, with the new ring on your finger and a heart full of questions: welcome.
 You’ve come to the right place.
 Even now, in the late middle (or what we all hope is nearing the end) of a global pandemic.
-I’m Meg Keene, and I’ve written two best selling wedding planning books, and helped millions of couples plan their weddings over the last 13 years.
+I’m Meg Keene, and I’ve written two best-selling wedding planning books and helped millions of couples plan their weddings over the last 13+ years.
 Yup, that’s a lot of people and a really long time.
 And while absolutely everything is different right now, everything is also absolutely the same, and I’m leaning into a decade of experience researching and writing about, yep, practical weddings, to get this party planned.
 Because while you have a lot of decisions in front of you (and much more complex wedding planning decisions than folks have faced in generations) you have totally got this.
 Or at least, together, we’ve got it.

-As we’re looking toward the horizon of doom and hope that seems to be the 2021 mix, the one constant you can count on is going to be, well, inconsistency.
-As this last year has proven, nobody has any real idea of what comes next.
+If we’ve learned anything over the last twenty-one months, the thing we can count on 2022 for is, well, inconsistency.
+As these last two years have proven, nobody has any real idea of what comes next.
 But if I had to make a prediction, I’d guess that 2022 will be a year full of weddings, fun, and joy as things have started to feel somewhat normal.
-I’d also guess that we aren’t done seeing surprises and new variants come our way, and I’d sure like to think that by the end of the year we’ll return to some kind of normal… that won’t at all feel like the old normal.
-Suffice to say: this is wedding planning in a brave new world, and things will be easier when you lean into the fact that there is no clear way to predict the future, and that’s ok.
+I’d also guess that we aren’t done seeing surprises and new variants come our way, and I’d sure like to think that by the end of the year we’ll be living in a world that feels a bit less tumultuous and a lot more ‘normal’ (whatever that means).
+Suffice it to say: this is wedding planning in a brave new world, and things will be easier when you lean into the fact that there is no clear way to predict the future, and that’s ok.

-We’ve partnered with our forever favorites at Squarespace to put together this initial getting started guide just for you.
-Sure, you could spend your holiday free-time digging through the archives of APW and the depths of Pinterest, and land yourself with an overwhelming to-do list.
-Or, you could refer to this post for the tools and steps that will help you just get the ball rolling, while also kicking back and enjoying your new-found engaged-ness and the holiday season.
+We’ve partnered with our friends at Squarespace to put together this initial getting started guide just for you.
+Sure, you could spend your holiday free time digging through the archives of APW and the depths of Pinterest and land yourself with an overwhelming to-do list.
+Or, you could refer to this post for the tools and steps that will help you just get the ball rolling, while also kicking back and enjoying your newfound engaged-ness and the holiday season.

 Organize Your wedding planning tools

 the APW books that will help: You’re going to spend a lot of this season of planning on Google.
-And, spoiler, Google isn’t going to be as helpful as it once was, since so many wedding resources are going to be tailored to the Before World.
-And while we can’t tell you which florist is still in business and knows how to properly wear a mask in your particular city, the APW books can save you from having to Google where to even begin.
+And, spoiler, Google isn’t going to be as helpful as it once was, since so many wedding resources are going to be tailored to the pre-pandemic world.
+And while we can’t tell you nitty-gritty details on wedding vendor’s business, or mask laws in your particular city, the APW books can save you from having to Google where to even begin.
 The first book will walk you through what you need to know to save time, money, and sanity, and the A Practical Wedding Planner can basically plan your wedding for you (okay, fine.
 It can’t do the planning, but it will give you the tools you need to get your wedding planned).

 Your wedding website is an indispensable tool: A lot of wedding planning, in normal times, is spent updating family and friends on what your wedding plans are.
 If you’ve been engaged longer than a week, I bet you’ve already had to field the start of the endless questioning.
 Our #1 suggestion to combat the endless interrogation?
 A wedding website.
 Hop over to Squarespace and make yourself one—it will save you tons of time and energy.
 Not sure what to put on it?
 Check out our list of top priorities for your wedding website, and you can even steal wording directly from us.

-PRO-TIP: If you’re at all interested in snagging a custom website domain for your wedding website (like: mrandmrbranson.com instead brand.joeandbrad.com) you’ll want to do that like… yesterday. 😉 So, go do it now.
-Snag the domain name of your dreams—you can use it for your wedding website, sharing wedding photos, and even turn into a family sharing site later on.
-If you get the domain from our friends at Squarespace you can get 10% off with code APW2020!
+PRO-TIP: If you’re at all interested in snagging a custom website domain for your wedding website (like: mrandmrbranson.com instead of brand.joeandbrad.june122022.com) you’ll want to do that like… yesterday. 😉 So, go do it now.
+Secure the domain name of your dreams—you can use it for your wedding website, to share wedding photos, and even turn it into a family sharing site later on.
+If you get the domain from Squarespace you can get 10% off with code APW!

 do your homework

 Once you’ve gathered some basic tools, it’s time for you and your partner to sit down and discuss what kind of wedding you want to have.
-The A Practical Wedding Planner provides a handy worksheet about priorities for you and your partner, and we’ve got a copy of it for you right here.
+The domain from Squarespace provides a handy worksheet about priorities for you and your partner, and we’ve got a copy of it for you right here.
 Pick a quiet night, pour yourself a drink of your choice, and get to Venn Diagramming.
 What are your absolute priorities for this wedding?
-What are your partner’s?
-Where do those priorities overlap?
+What are your partner’s top priorities?
+Where do those overlap?
 Once you’ve worked through that, consider drawing up a simple wedding mission statement.
 This is a statement of what you want from your wedding, that you can come back to over and over again when planning gets tough.
 A Practical Wedding Planner can walk you through this process (and more) in great detail, but for now…

 print out or make a digital copy of this getting started packet of worksheets (and get cracking)

 set a budget: Setting your budget can feel like you’re just making up numbers… but it doesn’t have to be that way when we can help you out.
 Armed with as much info as possible (like these sample budgets and our wedding budget spreadsheet), you can decide how much you can spend on your wedding.
 Then, you need to discuss how much you want to spend on your wedding.

 To help you out, we have sample budgets for $2,000 to $30,000 weddings, with advice on figuring out your own wedding budget.
 Plus, we have a guide on how to stick with your wedding budget when Pinterest is right there taunting you, and which wedding details are actually worth it.
-You can also look at some examples of 2020 COVID weddings to see how folks just like you have made it work over the last two-ish years—weddings have looked different, for sure, but they’re still happening.
+You can also look at some examples of COVID weddings to see how folks just like you have made it work over the last two-ish years—weddings have looked different, for sure, but they’re still happening.

 Spreadsheets: You won’t need them quite yet, but get these spreadsheets saved now, so you have them when you’re ready.
-Again, organization is going to be what helps you keep your mental health in order when things KEEP CHANGING.
+Again, organization is going to be what helps you keep your mental health in order when things keep changing.
 We’ve got you covered on everything from your wedding guest list template to your vendor contact list to your day-of wedding timeline.
-You’ll thank yourself later.

 talk to your families AND FRIENDS: Okay, you know how you want the wedding to look and feel.
 Now it’s time to sit down and have a chat with your families.
 Are you asking for financial contributions?
 (Staff and readers discuss the pros, cons, and alternatives here.)
 Have you thought about what kind of input you want them to have?
 Are there traditions you want to include—or traditions you want to eschew?
 Are you going to have a bridal party?
 We discussed wedding parties in the time of COVID here because y’all… everything feels different these days.